-2. Do grain products have to be 100% whole grain to meet the whole grain-rich criteria in SY 2014-15?
+2. Do grain products have to be 100% whole grain to meet the whole grain-rich criteria?

-No. Whole grain-rich products must contain at least 50-percent whole-grains and the remaining grain, if any, must be enriched.
+No; the requirement is to offer only whole grain-rich products.
+Whole grain-rich products contain at least % whole grains and the remaining grain, if any, must be enriched.